CooperSurgical IVF Solution Lawsuits

 October 2024

 The U.S. Judicial Panel on Multidistrict Litigation has denied plaintiffs' motion to consolidate the cases against CooperSurgical into an MDL.
-It based its decision on the fact that, while cases share similarities, they are still only pending in three districts before four judges.
+The court based its decision on the fact that, while cases share similarities, they are still only pending in three districts before four judges.
 We will continue to monitor the progress of these lawsuits as litigation continues.

 -